-Luckily we didn’t have the funds to fulfill the order, so we set out to find business funding for the project.
-It didn’t take long for one of our potential funders to figure the whole thing was a scam.
+Luckily we didn’t have the funds to fulfil the order, so we set out to find business funding for the project.
+It didn’t take long for one of our potential funders to figure out the whole thing was a scam.
 In retrospect, the scam was pretty obvious.

 Had we had a funder, we would have lost their money, burnt our reputations and entered into lifelong debt.
 The entire team learned a valuable lesson from that experience.
 Early business funding robs entrepreneurs of that important factor, a smooth ride on the learning curve.

 A mistake like that would have completely dashed my enthusiasm for entrepreneurship as I imagine it would for many.